zeiglerd/react-interview-challenge/wrap-up.md

 ## Questions

-### Did you find any issues with the existing functionality of the project?
+### What issues, if any, did you find with the existing code?

+### What issues, if any, did you find with the request to add functionality?

 ### Would you modify the structure of this project if you were to start it over?
 If so, how?